 suspend product distribution, if necessary, until quality or compliance issues are resolved, implement mandatory market action up to and including product Recall,

-Quality Representatives may delegate their duties, but the primary responsibility remains with the {{ QualityOrganizationHead }}.
-The responsibilities of the Quality Organization may not be delegated to any person performing tasks that could create any conflict of interest.
+Responsible Person may delegate their duties, but the primary responsibility remains with delegator.
+The responsibilities may not be delegated to any person performing tasks that could create any conflict of interest.

 Governance

-Our top management continuously demonstrates leadership and commitment to the quality management systems.
-The {{CEO }} is the chief executive officer of {{CompanyName }}, whose primary responsibilities include setting the vision, making major corporate decisions, managing the overall operations and resources of the company, acting as the primary point of communication between the Board of Directors (the Board) and the company's operations, and being the public face of the company.
+Our top management continuously demonstrates leadership and commitment to the QMS.
+The {{CEO }} is the chief executive officer of {{CompanyName }}, whose primary responsibilities include setting the vision, policies, making major company’s decisions, managing the overall operations and resources of the company, acting as the primary point of communication between key internal and external stakeholders, and being the public face of the company.

 Quality oversight and governance is achieved through several committees across {{ CompanyName }}.

-Executive Committee (Leadership Team)
+Leadership Team

 Consists at a minimum of the C-Level representatives, the highest-ranking Quality representative, and may be amended as appropriate.
 In terms of quality and compliance, the Executive Committee ensures that the following are in place and visible: